 Designers, manufacturers, and vendors can all be held responsible for dangerous products with the help of a product liability attorney.
 Billions of products enter the market every year, and countless preventable injuries occur due to consumer products.

-The U.S. Consumer Product Safety Commission’s (CPSC) most recent annual report estimates that more than 14 million emergency room visits were due to consumer products.
-The report also goes on to demonstrate that the cost of emergency care can range anywhere from $17,705 to $1,023,779, depending on the product type involved in the accident.
+The U.S. Consumer Product Safety Commissionās (CPSC) most recent annual report estimates that more than 14 million emergency room visits were due to consumer products.
+The report also shows that the cost of emergency care can range from $17,705 to $1,023,779, depending on the type of product involved in the accident.

 These accidents can have profound physical and financial ramifications for victims, as evidenced by the data above.
 Most of those whoāve been hurt in such a manner do not realize that someone else may be responsible.
 But your product liability lawyer will.
 We will stop at nothing to identify those responsible so you can get the most out of your claim.